frangeris/pong/README.md

 This will generate a json file with the pem keys in it, `authorizer-jwt` use this file to authenticate using [JSON Web Tokens](https://jwt.io/) with [cognito integration](https://aws.amazon.com/blogs/mobile/integrating-amazon-cognito-user-pools-with-api-gateway/) for secure your resources, [more info](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-using-tokens-with-identity-providers.html).

-The authorizer needs to khow the `iss` of the [jwt](https://tools.ietf.org/html/rfc7519#section-4.1.1), so add the value to `env.yml` and replate the values of `region, userPoolId`, like this:
+The authorizer needs to khow the `iss` of the [token](https://tools.ietf.org/html/rfc7519#section-4.1.1), so add the value to `env.yml` and replace the values of `region, userPoolId`, like this:
 ```bash
 develop:
   AWS_ISS: https://cognito-idp.{region}.amazonaws.com/{userPoolId}
 ```
-If the function needs to be secured using jwt authorizer, remember to add it inside the function template in `serverless.yml` file, eg like this:
+**If a function needs to be secured using jwt authorizer**, remember to add it inside the function template in `serverless.yml` file, eg like this:
 ```yml
   get-users-orgs:
     name: test-api-get-users-orgs